dz902/flink-cdc-multi/README.md

     - Developed and tested against `8.0.38`, but should also work on `5.x`)
     - When a DDL statement is received, auto stop task with a message
     - A special DDL table (`{source_id}_{db_name}__{db_name}_ddl`) is created for each job to record DDLs for your reference
+    - **NEW**: Multi-database support for MySQL - capture changes from multiple databases in a single job
+      - Use `source.database.list` instead of `source.database.name` for multiple databases
+      - Specify tables with database prefix: `source.table.list: "db1.table1,db1.table2,db2.table3"`
+      - Backward compatible with existing single-database configurations
   - MongoDB
     - Developed and tested against `3.6`
       - Currently only syncs 1 table because `3.6` does not support watching db or deployment